-- In 2008, the University earned LEED certification from the United States Green Building Council for Mountainview Community’s Windham and Cascade halls.
+- Binghamton University earned its first LEED Certification in 2008 for the construction of the Mountainview Community’s Windham and Cascade halls.
 The University achieved this distinction based on the halls' energy efficient design, construction and operation.
 These halls were the first SUNY residence halls and Greater Binghamton buildings to achieve this high standard.

-- Binghamton University has committed that all new building or major renovation projects be built to at least LEED Silver standards or the equivalent.
-LEED design was used for the University Downtown Center, the Science 5, Engineering and Science Building, and East Campus Housing projects.
+- Since that time, the University has committed that all new building or major renovation projects be built to at least LEED Silver standards or the equivalent.
+The following recently completed construction projects are listed with the LEED certification we received:

-- Free cooling, the practice of using outside air to cool buildings, has been implemented on campus when appropriate.
+- Free cooling, the practice of using outside air to cool buildings, has been implemented on campus wherever possible.

 - Boiler controls have been upgraded across campus to reduce natural gas consumption and older motors have been replaced with newer, energy-efficient versions.

 - Air filters have been replaced to improve air quality and reduce electricity consumption.

 - Building temperatures are closely monitored; they’re kept at 70 degrees during the heating season, while air-conditioned buildings are maintained at 74 during the cooling season.